Financial Economics of Climate and Sustainability 2025

 Is FECS available at my institution?

-FECS is available for doctoral students, post-docs, and researchers at many schools.
-See this regularly updated list of schools and course conveners .
+FECS is available for doctoral students, post-docs, and researchers at many schools as well as for PhD researchers at certain financial regulators.
+See this regularly updated list of schools, government bodies, and course conveners .

 How can I sign up?